MaddalenaGhiotti/AgeRegressionProject/README.md

 # AgeRegressionProject
 Speaker age estimation performed using 25+ features (vocal and demographic characteristics).
 10+ models, including Random Forest, SVM, and MLP, were tested.
+Refer to `report.pdf` for further details.

 ## Guide to files